yhyakuna/katacoda-scenarios/vault-policy-templating/step2.md

-You are going to create a new entity with base policy assigned.
-The entity defines two entity aliases with each has a different policy assigned.

-**Scenario:**

 Let's create an entity, **`bob_smith`** with a user **`bob`** as its entity alias.
 Also, create an internal group, **`education`** and add the **`bob_smith`** entity as its group member.

 <img src="https://s3-us-west-1.amazonaws.com/education-yh/vault-acl-templating.png" alt="Entity"/>